lter/Clim-HydroDB-2.0/climdb-archive-partA/climdb_to_odm/README.md

-# Processing scripts for ClimDB/HydroDB tables transformation to CUAHSI ODM 1.1 format
+# Processing scripts for transformation of sites' ClimDB/HydroDB tables to CUAHSI ODM 1.1 format

 R scripts